findingsimple/simple-clear-transients/README.md

 * Tested up to: 3.4.1
 * Stable tag: 1.0

 Simple plugin to assist with flushing transients.
+This plugin was built for a specific purpose at the time.
+Please don't use in a production environment and make sure your database/site is backed up.

 ## Description

 This plugin makes it simple to clear/flush the transients cache.
 Useful for development and testing.
+Please don't use in a production environment.

 Disclaimer - please ensure your database is backed up.